worthingtonjg/healthyagainfoundation/_includes/index.md

 - My Whey Protien drink
 - My Oatmeal (not the pre-packaged high glycemic stuff - you have to use the real authentic oatmeal that you have to boil)

 And I use a lot of it.
 When I say a lot, I don't mean a little sprinkle.
-I mean at least 1 tablespoon.
+I mean at least 1 teaspoon or more.
 More if you can stand the strength.
 But don't put too much in - you still have to be able to eat it.

 Cinnamon has a natural ability of lowering blood sugar and it has definitely worked for me, and is something that I use every day.